open-io/openio-netdata-plugins/README.md

 Description
 ---

 This plugin collects metrics from OpenIO services.
-Currently reported metrics are (more to come):
+Currently reported metrics are (more on their way):

-- Rawx: req_hits/req_time
+- Rawx: Request/Response info, connexion info, volume info (via statfs)
-- Metax: req_hits/req_time
+- Metax: Request/Response info, connexion info, volume info (via statfs)
-- Score
+- Score (for all scored services)

-Issues/enhancements are welcome!
+Suggestions are welcome!

 Install
 ---